49 Notable alumni of

 -

-Richard Chisolm is an cinematographer and film-maker based in Baltimore, Maryland.
+Richard Chisolm is an American cinematographer and film-maker based in the DC/Baltimore, Maryland area.
 Chisolm is most experienced in documentaries and actuality-style dramas.
 He has done additional camera work for feature films, television series, commercials and corporate and educational videos.

 -